Jack Duckworth: Storylines

-Backstory

 Whilst Jack is working a fairground ride, the waltzer, he meets Vera Burton (Liz Dawn), and they soon begin a relationship.
 When Vera announces that she is pregnant with his baby, Jack agrees to marry her.
 Even after discovering this is a false alarm, Jack still takes her hand in marriage.
 During a trip to the United States, Jack confesses to being two years younger than Vera is aware, as he had lied at their wedding, making out that he was older than he really was in an attempt to impress a young Vera.
 Since they had not been legally married, they make their marriage official by tying the knot in the famous Little White Wedding Chapel in Las Vegas.
 A pregnant Vera gives birth to a son, whom they named Terry (Nigel Pivaro).

-1979–2010

 Jack makes his first appearance on 28 November 1979 when Vera forces him to attend the wedding of her friend and colleague Ivy Tilsley's (Lynne Perrie) son Brian (Christopher Quinten) to Gail Potter (Helen Worth).
 He returns in 1981 and for almost two years, appears on a recurring basis.
 Jack and Vera move into the street in 1983, much to the dismay of many of Weatherfield's residents.
 Prior to Jack's 1979 debut, Bill Tarmey often appeared as an extra in The Rovers Return Inn, playing darts.
 Jack later has an affair with Bet Lynch (Julie Goodyear), which he later regrets.
 Jack enrols with a video dating agency in 1983, referring to himself as "Vince St. Clair" and obtains a white suit, gold medallion and phoney trans-Atlantic accent.
 Vera also takes part in this.
 She refers to herself as "Carole Munroe", and is shocked when she sees Jack's video.
 She arranges to meet him in The Rovers Return, wearing a ginger wig, claiming to be a rich widow.
 When she turns around, Jack is shocked to see his wife staring back at him and she chases him out of the pub much to the amusement of the other customers.

 Jack Duckworth as he appeared in 1982.

 Vera is almost tempted into having an affair with Lestor Fontaine, but is soon to realise that she cannot leave Jack.
 In 2000, Vera worries that she may die in an operation, and confesses to Jack that she had an affair during the early years of their marriage, meaning there is a possibility that Terry is not really Jack's son.
 Jack confesses to his friend Curly Watts (Kevin Kennedy) that unbeknownst to Vera, he had knowledge of the affair, and had beaten her lover up; though he claims that he believes Terry to be his own son as he reminds him too much of himself.